 Does Music add a magical note to your brunches or dinner in a cafe or restaurant?
 Have you ever thought, the music played in cafes and restaurants need a licensing?
 In order to play the music in your restaurant or cafe, you need to obtain the license from every right owner involved in the sound recording.
 It includes the lyricist who has written the lyrics, musician who composed the music, producer of the sound recording etc.?
 Further, in this blog, we will explain how to take Music License for playing music in a restaurant or cafe?
-Why do I need a Music License? etc.
+Why do I need a Music License in India? etc.

 There are restaurants or hotels which have music, playing on a sound system, over TV and radio or hosting a live/ DJ/ recorded music events.
 These restaurants or cafes have to take permission from the Indian Performing Right Society (IPRS).

 The Copyright Act 1957 mandates the Indian Performing Right Society under section 33 (3).
 This protects the rights of composers, songwriters, and publishers.

 There was a circular issued by the Federation of Hotel and Association of India on July 18 and December 30, 2013.
 The circular read that you have to take a license from Phonographic Performance Ltd for playing any recorded music and a certificate from Indian Performing Right Society (IPRS) for holding any live event.

 Earlier, there was a confusion regarding these licenses’, because it is said no license is required from IPRS for broadcasting cable TV channels.
 Due to this some of the establishments stopped taking licenses.
 However, Prasenjit Roy, the senior licensing officer (east), Indian Performing Right Society Ltd. clarified that there are TVs in hotel rooms and lobbies where music is played and in restaurants music is played over radio or sound system.
 So for all these purposes license is required and there is a fee structure for restaurants, hotels, discotheque, and shops etc.